pherris/rally/README.md

 # String Template Engine

 A string templating engine for JavaScript.
 Allows the user to set a list of key/value pairs that are used to format strings.

+To see in action, clone this repository and open the index file in your browser.

 ## Usage
 Simple usage - the most user friendly: